Code-Institute-Submissions/fergalquinn77-project3/README.md

 1. Navigate to [Heroku.com](https://www.heroku.com/) and log-in or create a new account.
 2. On the top right hand side, click the 'New' button.
 3. Inside the dropdown menu, select 'Create new app'.
-4. Create a new name for your app (making sure the name chosen is available) in this case it is `numberex`.
+4. Create a new name for your app (making sure the name chosen is available) in this case it is `battleshipscifq`.
     App names can only be in lower-case letters, numbers and dashes.
 5. Select your region, in this case, `Europe`.
 6. Click on the `Create App` button.